canonical/pebble/README.md

 When starting a service, Pebble records a "Start" [change](#changes-and-tasks) for the operation, executes the service's `command`, and waits 1 second to ensure the command doesn't exit too quickly.
 Assuming the command doesn't exit within 1 second, the start is considered successful, otherwise `pebble start` will exit with an error.

-When stopping a service, Pebble records a "Stop" change for the operation, and sends SIGTERM to the service's process group.
-If the command exits within 10 seconds, the stop is considered successful.
-If the command hasn't exited after 5 seconds, Pebble sends SIGKILL to the service's process group and waits another 5 seconds.
-If the command still hasn't exited then, `pebble stop` will exit with an error.
+When stopping a service, Pebble records a "Stop" change for the operation, sends SIGTERM to the service's process group, and waits up to 5 seconds.
+If the command hasn't exited after 5 seconds, Pebble sends SIGKILL to the service's process group and waits up to 5 more seconds.
+If the command exits within that 10 seconds, the stop is considered successful, otherwise `pebble stop` will exit with an error.

 You can view the status of one or more services by using `pebble services`: